🟢 macOS: Install Tools

 Follow the official installation instructions from Astral: https://docs.astral.sh/uv/getting-started/installation/

-Note: Python is not installed at this step.
-Python will be installed per-project using uv, which also manages versions.
+Do not install a project Python separately at this step.
+Python will be installed per-project using uv.

 Verify